greg-1-anderson/GoogleAPIExtensions/README.md

 1. Group Management
 1. Running the Tests
-1. Using the Code
 1. Basic Example
-  1. Expanded Example
   1. Include this Library Using Composer
   1. Set Up Your Authentication Information
   1. Prepare your data in $currentState and $newState
+1. Expanded Example
   1. Create a ServiceAccountAuthenticator
   1. Ask the service account authenticator to authenticate with the appropriate scopes
   1. Create a Standard Policy object